 Paul has a track record in grassland science, agronomy and crop physiology.
 Over the last decade the main focus of his research activities were on the following topics:

-- Seed systems, both of vegetatively and generatively reproduced crops.
-Currently the focus is on developing quality declared seed systems of potato in Eastern Africa.
+- Seed systems, especially of vegetatively propagated crops.
+Currently the focus is on developing quality declared seed systems of root and tuber crops in Eastern Africa, Asia and South America.

 - Agrobiodiversity, including the anthropological aspects of the use of diversity in staple crops and the global conservation of genetic resources and crop wild relatives.

-- Linking ecophysiology and genetics of complex traits through modelling with a focus on the efficiency of resource use efficiency (especially of micro and macro nutrients).
+- Linking ecophysiology and genetics of complex traits through modelling with a focus on resource use efficiency and stress tolerance.

 Research in collaboration with many foreign universities and knowledge institutions and led by a team based at CIAT showed that over 70% of crop wild relative species essential for future food security are under-represented in genebanks worldwide.
 A global atlas was produced that illustrates which crop wild relatives should be collected and where.
 High priority should be given to crop wild relatives of sugarcane, maize, banana, cassava, sweet potato and millet.
 Important regions for collection include the Mediterranean and Near East, but also areas in southern Europe, Asia and South America.

 Through the ground-breaking work of Xinyou Yin, inspired by the models of Farquhar et al., a large programme - through a combination of experimentation and modelling - on the quantitative analysis of the constraints to the efficiency of both the biophysical and the biochemical aspects of C3 and C4 photosynthesis, under variable conditions, has been developed.
-If finding can be guaranteed, this programme will develop into the direction of C4 photosynthesis under cool conditions.
+Currently emphasis is put on the quantum efficiency of different cell types of C4 photosynthesis.